LaoQiu-229/Fishing-Arcane-Odyssey/README.md

 I am writing this project primarily for myself, so support will not be regular.

 * USE IN YOUR OWN RISK \*
-* Swarm bait make catch more faster, so the fishing may got effect. \*

 ## What does this application do